amoebas/silverstripe-events/README.md

-# Eventsystem
+# Event

 ## Description

-This is a pattern that can be used for implementing a Eventsystem that has a smaller footprint than using Decorators for notify other classes on for example updates to DataObjects.
+This is a pattern that can be used for implementing a Event system that has a smaller footprint than using Decorators for notify other classes on for example updates to DataObjects.